NicholasAsimov/file-metadata/README.md

 1. I can submit a FormData object that includes a file upload.
 2. When I submit something, I will receive the file size in bytes within the JSON response.

-*Files are stored into memory and removed by the garbage collector after you get a response.*
+*Files are stored in memory and removed by the garbage collector after you get a response.*

 ### Example usage
 ```